 Not necessarily.
 The Supreme Court has weighed in on this in the past — saying that invoking the Fifth shouldn’t penalize a defendant or amount to guilt.
 And using it against someone in a criminal case isn’t allowed.
 But it could be used against you in a civil case, according to the Associated Press.

-Then there’s the court of public opinion to think about.
+Then, there’s the court of public opinion to think about.
 Some wonder why people would use this right if they're innocent.
 Something that Trump himself has asked in the past.
 In 2016, he said “The mob takes the Fifth.
 If you’re innocent, why are you taking the Fifth Amendment?”
-Fast forward six years and he changed his mind.
-After he refused to answer Qs in the ongoing civil investigation against him in August, he said, “When your family, your company, and all the people in your orbit have become the targets of an unfounded, politically motivated Witch Hunt supported by lawyers, prosecutors, and the Fake News Media, you have no choice."
+Fast forward seven years and he changed his mind.
+After he refused to answer Qs in the ongoing civil investigation against him in August 2022, he said, “When your family, your company, and all the people in your orbit have become the targets of an unfounded, politically motivated Witch Hunt supported by lawyers, prosecutors, and the Fake News Media, you have no choice."

 Invoking the Fifth Amendment is a tool many have used to protect themselves from...themselves.
-And it's not synonymous with a guilty verdict.
-But the court of public opinion around pleading the Fifth could also offer a harsh sentence.
+While it's not synonymous with a guilty verdict, the court of public opinion around pleading the Fifth could also offer a harsh sentence.

 Sign up for the Daily Skimm email newsletter.
 Delivered to your inbox every morning and prepares you for your day in minutes.